studiokeywi/chic/chic/README.md

 ### CSS Tagged Template Literal Logging

-**NOTE:** If you have `chic` embedded in a project or loaded into the browser as described above, you can run any of these examples below to see what the styled output looks like.
+> **NOTE:** If you have `Chic` embedded in a project or loaded into the browser as described above, you can run any of these examples below to see what the styled output looks like.

-`chic` wraps around the styleable logging methods provided by the browser's `console` object, but with a tagged template.
+`Chic` wraps around the styleable logging methods provided by the browser's `console` object, but with a tagged template.
 This syntax means that styled logging is performed in a slightly different fashion:

 ```javascript
 chic.log`Hello World`;